Web3-Pi/docs/docs/full-setup/software-single.md

 On the **Options** tab:

 - Ensure 'Eject Media when Finished' and 'Enable Telemetry' are unchecked.
-The reason you don't want to eject the media when finished is because you will need to check the configuration file after you've flashed the card.
+The reason you don't want to eject the media when finished is because you may need to edit the configuration file after you've flashed the card.

 Click 'Save' to continue to the next step.